 These fraudulent attempts cost the global mobile sector roughly $5 billion in 2019.
 The key challenge here is how to lessen and restrict this influence in a world where over 5 billion individuals own a mobile phone, with most of them being smartphones.
 To examine that, we must first grasp the various methods these fraudsters might use to make you a target.

-Ad fraud, in other terms, is any activity aimed towards marketing campaigns that are intended to disrupt the natural flow of traffic.
+Ad fraud, in other terms, is any activity aimed towards marketing campaigns that is intended to disrupt the natural flow of traffic.

 Fraudsters may pursue varied goals, operate for multiple parties, and employ various strategies, but the net result is that the campaign funnel built by the marketer does not function as it should.